andimeier/sudokusolver/README.md

 The purpose of this Sudoku solver is to have a quick way of assessing the "difficulty" of a Sudoku.
 There are no standard ways to determine how difficult a Sudoku is, but for me personally, the difficulty corresponds to the set and extent of strategies I have to apply in order to solve it.
 I regard a Sudoku that can be solved with only hidden singles and naked pairs as more or less equally difficult to another one where the same strategies are used, regardless of how many clues (starting numbers) are given initially.
 So I wanted to have a tool that tells me if a Sudoku requires more than the standard strategies, e.g. if an X-wing technique is required.
 Such Sudokus are more interesting to solve, so I wanted to identify them easily.
 That's why I wrote this Sudoku solver.

+## Output

+This Sudoku solver tries to solve the Sudoku.
+Then, it displays a list of strategies which have been needed to solve the Sudoku.

+An example output:

+    Utilized strategies:
+      X check for solved cells
+      X find hidden singles
+      - find naked tuples (not used)
+      - find pointing tuples (not used)
+      - find hidden tuples (not used)

+In this example, a quite easy Sudoku has been solved, using only the very basic strategies "check for solved cells" and "find hidden singles".

+Of course, the solved Sudoku itself will also be printed.
+But the list of applied strategies was the main point why this Sudoku solver has been implemented.

 ## Features

 Some key features of the Sudoku solver: